 Observation #4: ITU-T SG 15 considers that a limited subset parameter values (specified in the agreement between the 5G network operator and the client network operator) should be sufficient to select between a local clock and the 5GS clock.
 As an example, ITU-T SG15 uses a PTP case and provides a way on how the clockClass could be represented when offered service meets (and does not meet) the agreed minimum requirements, i.e., clockClass 6 when its quality is as agreed in the agreement and clockClass 248 when the clock is in a free-run mode and does not meet agreed qualities.
 However, it does not mean that there can be only one level of time synchronization.
-ITU-T SG15 uses a term “”, and our understanding is that this minimum performance level can be set based on what AF requests, UE has subscription for, or what has been agreed in the SLA.
+ITU-T SG15 uses a term “the agreed minimum performance”, and our understanding is that this minimum performance level can be set based on what AF requests, UE has subscription for, or what has been agreed in the SLA.
 In such case, it is sufficient just to indicate whether the network fulfills what has been agreed upon (please note that it was also in line with the statement in Conclusion 9 of S2-2205514).

 Observation #5: ITU-T does not mention/consider any possibility to use 5GS clock despite it does not meet parameters in the agreement.